wesamAmmory/admob-for-flash/readme.md

 ## Screenshots
 ![ScreenShot](https://github.com/lilili87222/admob-for-flash/blob/master/images/screen.jpg?raw=true)

+This Admob ANE  was published  since Sep, 2012, and has been downloaded more than 100,000 times.
+Now it's the No. 1 monetization ANE plugin for Flash Air community,More people use, making the api more friendly,the plugin more stable.Thank you for feedback questions and provide advice, thank you for the support and donations.

 ## Links
 Download  https://github.com/lilili87222/admob-for-flash/archive/master.zip
 Our Games https://itunes.apple.com/us/artist/phonegame/id553087275?mt=8
 donation paypal li_li_li87222@163.com
 admob http://apps.admob.com

 ## License
 [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html)